rahafoundation/raha-mobile-app/README_DEPLOYMENT.md

 Note: new codepush releases are automatically targeted to the current version of the app, so we should never need to both release to codepush and publish to the app store.

-### Setting up Appcenter and Codepush on your local machine
+### Setting up Appcenter and CodePush on your local machine

 1. Make sure you have the latest dependencies installed by running `yarn install`.
 1. Login to appcenter via `yarn run appcenter login`.